-(Durham and Northumberland surnames)
+Durham and Northumberland surnames

 A surname historically associated with the North East and especially Durham but not Northumberland where it seems to have taken the form Chater.
 In 1881 there were around 129 Chaytors in Great Britain of which 75 resided in Durham but only 17 in Northumberland.

 The surname Chater was much more numerous in Northumberland than Chaytor and generally more widespread in England than the Chaytor variant.
 In 1881 there were 918 Chaters in Great Britain in the census of which 114 lived in Northumberland and 40 in Durham.
-Other than London (111) and the rest of the south east there were significant numbers in the Midlands, notably in Warwickshire (120) and Northamptonshire (102).
+Other than London (111) and the rest of the South East there were significant numbers in the Midlands, notably in Warwickshire (120) and Northamptonshire (102).

-(Widespread English surname, numerous in the North East)
+Widespread English surname, numerous in the North East

 A name for a cleric that is widespread as a surname in England and numerous in the North East of England.
 Along with the variant Clarke, there were 46,605 individuals with this name in Great Britain in 1881.
 Durham was the home to 4,217; Cumberland 1,382; Northumberland 2,177; Westmorland 491; Yorkshire 11,357; Lancashire 11,012.

 Both Clark and Clarke are numerous everywhere but Clark seems to be dominant over Clarke in the North and North East.
-Henry Guppy (1890) described the Clarke / Clark surnames as widespread but especially numerous at the centre of England and found them widespread across Scotland too except for northern parts.
+Henry Guppy (1890) described the Clarke / Clark surnames as widespread but especially numerous at the centre of England and found them widespread across Scotland too except for the northern parts.

 In 1881 Clark was the 23rd most numerous surname in County Durham; 25th in both Northumberland and Cumberland; 41st in Yorkshire and 17th in Westmorland.
 It did not feature in the top fifty names for Lancashire.

-(Durham and Northumberland surname)
+Durham and Northumberland surname

-A North East name.
-There were only 362 Claspers in Great Britain in 1881 of which 220 resided in the County of Durham and 60 in the county of Northumberland.
+A North East surname.
+There were only 362 Claspers in Great Britain in the 1881 census of which 220 resided in the County of Durham and 60 in the county of Northumberland.
 There were 30 in Scotland and others were scattered across the Midlands and South East England.
 The most famous Clasper was Harry Clasper, a nineteenth century champion rower of Dunston near Gateshead who is buried at Whickham.

-(Surname with strong historical North East connection)
+Surname with strong historical North East connection

 In the North East, Claverings were most noted as a coal-owning family of Axwell Hall near Blaydon and also owned Swalwell from the 1620s and in earlier times owned Gateshead House in Gateshead.
 In 1656, when the County and City of Durham first elected MPs after the Civil War, James Clavering of Axwell became Durham City’s first MP along with Thomas Lilburne of Offerton.
 Two county MPs were also elected.
 The Durham MPs were abolished when the monarchy was restored.